This article was updated on July 25, 2018.

 However, on-site and subsidized childcare aren't the only ways to aid parents during tough summer months. eVestment, a midsized organization in Georgia, offers a full work-from-home policy and unlimited paid time off.
 As a result, 100 percent of their employees use flexible working arrangements in some way.

-And there are other midsized organizations offer programs that ease summer stress:
+And there are other midsized organizations that offer programs to ease summer stress:

 - Holder Construction offers paid family time off.